Galina-Makarchuk/product_reorder_rate/README.md

 # Product reorder rate

-Elegant solution for calculating products' reorder rates.
+An elegant solution for calculating products' reorder rates.

 __Task:__
 For each product: what proportion of its orders are reorders.